 One of my proudest affiliations is with my publisher, Bella Books.
 I know that sounds disingenuous since I recently joined the staff, so what else would I say?
 The decision to join the staff, however, was heavily influenced by my pride as one of its authors.
 Had I reservations about how it does business, its philosophy of the marketplace and future plans, I wouldn’t have accepted the challenge.
 I recently participated in the acquisition of my first manuscript and the feeling is simply amazing!

 The impetus for this blog was actually to promote Bella’s new web site.
 As I prepared the entry, I thought, “What the heck – a little shameless self-promotion to start the day.”
 But I’m not ashamed in the least.
 The new home page spells out who Bella Books is and what Bella Books is about, including the long-held commitment to protecting their users’ privacy.

-So, a little unashamed self-promotion to start the day: Bella Books has a new web site Check it out!
+So, a little unashamed self-promotion to start the day: Bella Books has a new web site!